Elly Wamala: Television

 In 1963, Wamala joined Uganda Television (UTV) at its inception.
 He worked as a producer, senior producer and later as controller of programmes.
 He also hosted a musical show (Saturday Night with Elly Wamala).
 In 1966, he studied television production at the Thompson foundation in Glasgow, Scotland.
-He used that opportunity to be examined by renowned guitarist George Cissily, and obtained a BMG Diploma in plectrum guitar playing, majoring in finger-board harmony.
+He used that opportunity to be examined by guitarist George Cissily, and obtained a BMG Diploma in plectrum guitar playing, majoring in finger-board harmony.
 While at UTV, he took a year off [1968–69] to do a Diploma in Drama at Makerere University.
 With this skill, he got to appreciate language, prose, and poetry, an attribute that is seen in his compositions.

 Between 1980 and 1981, Wamala taught television production at the Institute of Public Administration (now Uganda Management Institute).
 He founded the Mascots band and molded it to become one of the most successful bands in Kampala in the 1980s.
-Its membership included renowned Kampala lawyer Andrew Kasirye, and singers Tonny Ssenkebejje, Peterson Tusuubira Mutebi, Frank Mbalire and Kabuye Ssembogga.
+Its membership included Kampala lawyer Andrew Kasirye, and singers Tonny Ssenkebejje, Peterson Tusuubira Mutebi, Frank Mbalire and Kabuye Ssembogga.

+Death

+On 22 August 2024, Wamala succumbed to throat cancer from Mulago National Referral Hospital and was burried in Kyengera Town Council.